stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 statefulset.apps/stash-demo created
 ```

-Now, wait for Statefulset’s pods to go into the Running state.
+Now, wait for the pod of Statefulset to go into the `Running` state.

 ```console
 $ kubectl get pod -n demo